-We received a call from the hospital assisting a 19 year old pregnant Polish care-leaver.
+We received a call from the hospital assisting a 19-year-old pregnant Polish care-leaver.
 She had come to the UK in 2008 with her parents who were working.
 It is not clear whether they were registered under the Workers Registration Scheme, and she no longer had any contact with them.
-Establishing her right to be here for the new settlement route may be difficult, as she has lived in a variety of different placements and did not have much evidence of the length of her stay.
-She will need to gather information from the different foster places and independent accommodation where she has lived, as well as school records.
-Depending on the cut-off date, her child may be born after the date (which can be any time from 29 March 2017) and therefore will be unable to accrue the five years required for settlement from that point.
+Establishing her right to be here for the new settlement route may be difficult, as she has lived in a variety of different placements and did not have much evidence of the length of her stay and may not be able to demonstrate lawful residence because she will have been dependent on local authority support.

-Family - meeting the eligibility criteria if the cut off date is before Brexit
+Family - meeting the eligibility criteria if the cut-off date is before Brexit

 We spoke to an Italian/Brazilian woman who had grown up in the UK.
 Her elderly parents had lived in the UK for over twenty years, and she had gone to school and university here.
 As an adult, she had gone to Brazil where she had married a Brazilian man and had children.
 Although her parents were Italian nationals, she had let her documents lapse, and had not taken steps to ensure her children had Italian nationality.
 As a result of the Brexit vote, and knowing that her parents were elderly and would need family care in the UK, she decided to return with her family to Britain.
 The caller will need to re-apply for her Italian identity documents, and in order for her husband to work, he will need to apply for a family permit to show to employers.
-Having made the decision to return after Article 50 was triggered, the family has already made the move from Brazil to the UK because of fears that they would not be able to do in the future, and now they face the prospect of having to move to Italy, or apply under the immigration rules, if they are unable to meet the five years settlement.
+Having made the decision to return after Article 50 was triggered, the family has already made the move from Brazil to the UK because of fears that they would not be able to do so in the future, and now they face the prospect of having to move to Italy, or apply under the Immigration Rules, if they are unable to meet the five years settlement criteria.
 They will not know whether they are able to stay until the cut-off date is decided and publicly announced.